JoseArias31/Incented-Protocol---Web2-App/README.md

 Incented protocol is deployed and hosted using [Vercel](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme).

 Check out the app for a full user experience:  https://incented-protocol-git-prioritizevalida-b9e591-wookie3s-projects.vercel.app

+## Development Notes

+Due to the scope of the project, not all of the original features were achieved.
+A user's ability to view & submit proposals, prioritize, contribute, and validate.
+In addition, users can create & view communities as well as fund their individual accounts.

+The incented team intends to "dog-food" this web2 version into a fully useable web3.0 version.

 # Application Architecture Design